 Rhymes and Songs

 Words are a big part of your infant’s brain development.
 Sing to your infant… any simple song will do!
 You don’t even have to be a good singer… your baby doesn’t care if you can carry a tune.
-Simply make eye contact with your baby and belt out those tunes.
-Simple classics like Mary Had A Little Lamb, The Wheels On The Bus and the Itsy, Wincy Spider will surely delight your infant.
+Make eye contact with your baby and belt out those tunes.
+Simple classics like Mary Had A Little Lamb, The Wheels On The Bus, and the Incy, Wincy Spider will surely delight your infant.

 Sensory Play

 Infants learn about their world through their senses.
-Expose your infant to a variety of sensory experiences.
-Set up an environment which is “safe” for them to explore, taste and touch.
+Expose your infant to a variety of sensory experiences and set up an environment that is “safe” for them to explore, taste, and touch.

-* Place a variety of different fabrics around your infant and allow him to explore the different textures and colours.
-You can extend this activity by using descriptive words with your infant while he is exploring the fabrics i.e. rough, soft, smooth, silky, prickly, etc.
+* Place a variety of fabrics around your infant and allow him to explore the different textures and colours.
+You can extend this activity by using descriptive words with your infant while he is exploring the fabrics, such as rough, soft, smooth, silky, prickly, etc.

 * Fill a large Ziploc bag with shaving cream and two different colours of paint.
 Tape the opening closed and secure it to your infant’s high chair with more packing tape.
 Allow her to squish and squeeze the bag.
-The texture is unique and the mixing of the colours is fascinating.
-The bag can be filled with other things as well… hair gel and glitter; water, food colouring and oil; etc. Get creative!
+The texture is unique, and the mixing of the colors is fascinating.
+The bag can be filled with other things as well… hair gel and glitter, water, food coloring, and oil, etc. Get creative!

 * Allow your infant to finger paint.
-Afraid they’ll eat the paint?
-Allow them to finger paint with food (rice cereal, pudding, etc.).
+Are you afraid they’ll eat the paint?
+Let them to finger paint with food (rice cereal, pudding, etc.).

 * Infants are fascinated by water.
-Set up a small basin of water and allow him to splash and play with it.
-(Always make sure to be present when your infant is playing with water).
+Set up a small water basin and allow him to splash and play with it.
+(Always be present when your infant is playing with water).

 * Cut shapes out of sandpaper, foil, and other materials and tape the shapes to the tray of her highchair.
-Your baby will love touching these interesting things!
+Your baby will love touching these exciting things!

 Simple Games

 What baby doesn’t love Peek-A-Boo?
-You can also cover baby’s favourite toy with a piece of fabric or a bowl, then unveil it… now you see it, now you don’t!
+You can also cover the baby’s favourite toy with a piece of fabric or a bowl and then unveil it… now you see it, now you don’t!

 Talk.
 Talk.
 Talk.